nanacode4/Flutter-app/README.md

 # Flutter Login App with Firebase

-A simple Flutter application implementing user authentication (register/login) using Firebase Authentication.
+A simple Flutter application implementing user login and registration using Firebase Authentication.
+This project is designed to demonstrate how to create a functional and user-friendly authentication flow in Flutter.

+---

 ## ✨ Features